Computer Siksha

 window=”new”

-Correct Answer: C — target=”_blank” Adding target=”_blank” to an <a> tag instructs the browser to open the linked page in a new tab or window.
-For example, <a href=”https://google.com” target=”_blank”>Google</a> opens Google in a new tab.
-In contrast, without this attribute, links open in the same tab by default.
-The default target value is “_self”, which means the same window.
-Therefore, use target=”_blank” for external links you want to keep open alongside your page.
+Correct Answer: C — target=”_blank” Adding target=”_blank” to an <a> tag consequently instructs the browser to open the linked page in a new tab or window.
+Without this attribute, links open in the same tab by default.
+Furthermore, the default target value is “_self”, which means the same window.
+Therefore, use target=”_blank” for external links you want to keep open alongside your current page.

 Anchor Tag